prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-"transform" attribute of the SVG target object is assigned value.
+The "transform" attribute of the SVG target object is assigned a value based on the input functions.

 Example
 ^^^^^^^